array-api-extra

 Note

-Functions in this library assume input arrays are arrays (not “array-likes”) and that the namespace passed as xp is compatible with the standard.
-This means that the namespace you pass as xp should come from array-api-compat’s array_namespace, or otherwise be compatible with the standard.
+Functions in this library assume input arrays are arrays (not “array-likes”) and that the namespace passed as xp (if given) is compatible with the standard - this means that it should come from array-api-compat’s array_namespace, or otherwise be compatible with the standard.

 In the examples shown in the docstrings of functions from this library, array-api-strict is used as the array namespace xp.
 In reality, code using this library will be written to work with any compatible array namespace as xp, not any particular implementation.